Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Simulation Results

-with $\mathbf{z}_0, \mathbf{z}_1, \mathbf{u} \in \mathbb{R}^{n_0}$, and we backstep the hybrid control law, as detailed in Section \ref{Sec:Backstepping}, to stabilize the top-level subsystem to a desired equilibrium point while avoiding a convex polytope.
-Fig. \ref{Fig:Results3} revisits the examples from Fig. \ref{Fig:Results1}, now for the double-integrator system, and displays the top-level system trajectories and the respective temporal profiles obtained for the different polytopes in a $2$-dimensional setting ($n_0 = 2$).
-In all the cases displayed in Fig. \ref{Fig:Results3}, the top-level subsystem successfully avoids the polytopic unsafe set and reaches the desired equilibrium
+where $\mathbf{x}, \mathbf{z}, \mathbf{u} \in \mathbb{R}^n$, and we backstep the hybrid control law, as detailed in Section \ref{Sec:Backstepping}, to stabilize the top-level subsystem to a desired equilibrium point while avoiding a convex polytope.
+Fig. \ref{Fig:Results3} revisits the examples from Fig. \ref{Fig:Results1}, now for the double-integrator system, and displays the top-level system trajectories and the respective temporal profiles obtained for the different polytopes in a $2$-dimensional setting ($n = 2$).
+In all the cases displayed in Fig. \ref{Fig:Results3}, the top-level subsystem successfully avoids the polytopic unsafe set and reaches the desired equilibrium point.

-point.
 Moreover, as can be noticed, the trajectories presented in Fig. \ref{Fig:Results3} are similar to those from Fig. \ref{Fig:Results1}, however, extending to a system with second-order dynamics results in smoother trajectories and removes the sharp corners seen in Fig. \ref{Fig:Results1}.